SalmaZed/accelerometer-android-app/README.md

 To test it, please follow the steps below:
 1- Connect the two Android mobile devices to your computer & run the code on both of them.
 2- On only one of the two devices, let us name it D1, tap on "LISTEN".
-This would allow any other paired device to connect with this device.
 3- On the other device, D2, tap on "LIST DEVICES" to show you the previous device in its list of paired devices (and any other device it is paired with).
 4- On D2, tap on the name of D1 in the shown list of paired devices.